Aditya4289/Basic-of-C/README.md

 # Hello-World
-created a first program using c (hello world)
+created a first program using c (hello world) and basic of c programming